TSFA Level 1 Certification Instruction Video

 Q. What are some common mistakes seen at the Level 1 testing?

-A. Make sure the Skeleton is correct, everything should flow with the arrangement as long as that is correct.
+A. Make sure the skeleton is correct.
+Everything should flow with the arrangement as long as that is correct.
 Here are some common mistakes seen at testing:

 Level 2 Certification FAQs